-Brescia University reserves the right to revise its student handbook making changes or new policies effective at any time.
-However, in order to provide opportunity for student involvement and that of other members of the University community, the handbook is normally updated and revised each spring with changes becoming effective at the start of a new academic year.
+Brescia University reserves the right to revise its student handbook, making changes or new policies, effective at any time.
+However, it is most common that changes will become effective at the beginning of a new academic year.

-Students, faculty, staff and administrators, as well as the various governance bodies at the University (Student Government Association and Student Welfare Committee) are invited to submit suggestions and proposals to be included in a new edition of the Student Handbook to the Vice President of Student Affairs/Dean of Students for consideration.
-It is the responsibility of the VPSA to review suggested changes and revisions to the student handbook and consult as is appropriate with other university officials to determine if they should be adopted and if so, how they should be worded in the handbook.
+Students, faculty, staff, and administrators, as well as the various governance bodies at the University (Student Government Association and Student Welfare Committee), are invited to submit suggestions and proposals to be included in a new edition of the Student Handbook to the Vice President of Student Affairs/Dean of Students for consideration.
+It is the responsibility of the VPSA to review suggested changes and revisions to the student handbook.
 The VPSA will submit a final draft of all revisions and changes to the President for final approval.

-There shall be no restriction on the President of the University to make an amendment or revision to the Student Handbook nor is there any restriction regarding the date when the President may stipulate when an amendment may take effect.
+There shall be no restriction on the President of the University to make an amendment or revision to the Student Handbook, nor is there any restriction regarding the date when the President may stipulate when an amendment may take effect.